 The 3DMax is a bare heavy-weight polypropylene mesh used to treat inguinal hernias.
 In 2008, Bard released a light-weight version of the 3DMax called the 3DMax light.
 Patients nationwide have experienced severe, debilitating pain after being implanted with the Bard 3DMax mesh.
 The 3DMax mesh can erode through soft tissue and then attach to the spermatic cord in men, causing severe sexual dysfunction and testicle pain.
 Once the mesh is attached to the spermatic cord, there is a risk of losing the testicle when removing the mesh.
 The 3DMax is curved, and is intended to be implanted without any sutures or tacks.
 Our hernia mesh attorneys have identified many cases where the Bard 3DMax has folded over upon itself and migrated inside the patient.
 As can be seen in the picture, the outer sealed edge of the 3DMax also has a tendency to easily break and tear.
 The sealed edge is intended to help the 3DMax maintain its shape.
 Bard’s 3DMax simply is not fit for permanent, life-long human implantation.
 Learn more at our Bard 3DMax Lawsuit page.

-The PerFix Plug is another bare polypropylene mesh used to treat inguinal hernias.
-The PerFix plug has been observed to come unwoven over time.
-Many experience severe pain and difficultly exercising after being implanted with the Bard PerFix Plug.
+The PerFix Plug is a bare polypropylene mesh used to treat inguinal hernias.
+The PerFix Plug looks like a double layer dart with an overlay patch.
+The polypropylene of the PerFix Plug has been observed to come unwoven over time.
+Many experience severe pain and difficultly exercising and even walking after being implanted with the Bard PerFix Plug.
 The PerFix Plug is another hernia mesh that has caused many men to loose a testicle.
+The PerFix Plug is not necessary to repair an inguinal hernia.
 Learn more at our Bard PerFix Plug Lawsuit page.

-Bard has a long history of creating mesh products out of polypropylene.
 In 2007, Bard bought the license to Sepramesh from Sanofi Genzyme.
 The Sepramesh was intended to “Separate the polypropylene from the bowel.”
 Bard then created the Ventralex ST hernia mesh by combining the Sepramesh and the Kugel mesh.
 Bard recalled several lots of the Kugel hernia mesh approximately a decade ago.
 Bard has yet to issue a recall on any lot of the Ventralex ST hernia mesh.Bard also claims that the Ventralex ST hernia mesh’s coating is similar to the coating used on the C-Qur hernia mesh.
-Like with the C-Qur, our hernia mesh lawyers are seeing severe inflammatory reactions, infections, and adhesions related to the Ventralex ST. Learn more at our Bard Ventralex ST Lawsuit page.
+Like with the C-Qur, our hernia mesh lawyers are seeing severe inflammatory reactions, infections, and adhesions related to the Ventralex ST. Learn more at our Ventralex ST Lawsuit page.
 Sepramesh, Ventrio ST and Ventralight ST are also included in the Ventralex ST lawsuit.

 Scientific Articles on Hernia Mesh